A glowing mushroom installation at Lightscape.

 Advertising

 Australia’s festival capital has its own dazzling light-centric festival to rival the likes of Vivid Sydney and Rising in Melbourne.
 They don’t call Adelaide the 20-minute city for nothing.
-Pretty much all the illuminated events and free installations are within a five- to 15-minute walk from the CBD, including Night Visions – a brand-new, multi-sensory journey through Adelaide Botanic Garden, utilising cutting-edge light, lasers, projections and sound.
+Pretty much all the illuminated events and free installations are within a five- to 15-minute walk from the CBD, including Night Visions – a hugely popular, multi-sensory journey through Adelaide Botanic Garden, utilising cutting-edge light, lasers, projections and sound.

 Melissa Woodley